Sümi Naga

-The Sümis are a major Naga ethnic group inhabiting the territories of Zünheboto District, parts of Niuland District and Kiphire District in the Northeast Indian state of Nagaland.
+The Sümis are a major Naga ethnic group native to the northeast Indian state of Nagaland.
+They primarily inhabit the central and southern regions of Nagaland, with significant populations in the Zünheboto and Dimapur districts.
 Anthropological study of the Sümis is documented in the book The Sema Nagas by J. H. Hutton, who was a Professor of Social Anthropology in the University of Cambridge.
-The Sümi people are recognised as a Scheduled Tribe (STs) by India.
+The Sümi people are recognised as a Scheduled Tribe (ST's) by India.

 Religion

 The ancestral religion of the Sümis was the worship of nature.
 With the arrival of Baptist missionaries in the 20th century, like other Naga ethnic groups, today, Sümis are 99% Christians.
 Very few of them still practice animism.